MoserMichael/cstuff/all/blog/_posts/2019-03-26-me-on-software.md

 - growth, were does it come from?
 - theories of management: many times they don't help at all! lots of aspects that explained by theory - example: no study of metrics.

+Observations:
-says that good metrics would be great for testing theories - like the theory of disruptions? do these metrics exist?
+- says that good metrics would be great for testing theories - like the theory of disruptions? do these metrics exist?

-Recessions - hits bottom and need some timer before hiring new people ; for the first six recessions after WWII it took 6 months from end of recession until start of hiring wave.
+- Recessions - hits bottom and need some timer before hiring new people ; for the first six recessions after WWII it took 6 months from end of recession until start of hiring wave.
 1991 - 15 months; and 2001 - 39 months; 2008 - six years (!).
 Longer gaps are due reasons related to finance (and availability of capital ?) - that is what's wrong about the economy.

-companies are not investing into innovations because of short term focus ; innovations are creating real growth.
+- companies are not investing into innovations because of short term focus ; innovations are creating real growth.

 types of innovations:

 - potential innovations
 - sustaining innovations
 - efficiency innovations